makerdao/mips/MIP4/MIP4c4-Subproposal-Template.md

 ### Motivation

 - Explanation behind the removal of the MIP.
 - Any impact this has on other MIPs that interact with the MIP in question.

+### Removed MIPs

+- A list of the MIPs and their components that are being amended.
+### Removal Pull Request

+- A link to the PR containing the removal.
 ### Relevant Information

 - Links to evidence further backing the motivation.